Australian Square Kilometre Array Pathfinder: Full survey operations

-The ten Science Survey projects are expected to start observing in 2022, although there may be some adjustment and realignment of the projects before that date.
+The ten Science Survey projects started observing in 2020, and are expected to be complete by 2030.

 Discoveries

 In May 2020, astronomers announced a measurement of the intergalactic medium using six fast radio bursts observed with ASKAP; their results confirm existing measurements of the missing baryon problem.

-Odd radio circles (ORCs) are a possible "new class of astronomical object" discovered at ASKAP.
+In 2021, during the ASKAP EMU Pilot Survey, a new class of astronomical object called Odd radio circles (ORCs) were discovered at ASKAP.